RobustoFramework/Robusto/components/robusto/conductor/README.md

 * Send the data somewhere (normally the same as the conductor)
 * Ask for sleep time

-These settings can be used to optimize the time the clients are active and minimize current draw.
-With very long sleep times however, it is wise to increase the margins as the internal clocks on MCUs are surprisingly imprecise.
-More than several hours of sleep may require significant margins.
-It can be a good idea to add an external crystal to the conductor or sync it using NTP if you do want the network to not drift as a whole.
+These are adjustable using the below settings and can be used to optimize the time the clients are active and minimize current draw.

+# Settings
+_Conductor configuration ->_

+The settings are kept in this submenu in the Robusto configuration

+## Conductor server
+The server controls the overall sleep cycle of the peer group.
+It is responsible for keeping track on how long it is to the next time the sleep cycle starts, and for communicating this to clients when they ask.

+### Enable the conductor server
+_-> Enable the conductor server_

+This enables the conductor service, and causes the conductor to go into deep sleep when the wake time is over.

 ### Sleep cycle length
 _-> Sleep cycle length in seconds_

 This is the sleep cycle length.
 More exactly, this is the time between waking up, since that is when clients can start connect to it.
 The conductor takes its own wake time into account to make this predictable for the clients regardless of how long it stays awake.

+_With very long sleep times (> 1h), it is advised to increase the margins as the internal clocks on MCUs are surprisingly imprecise.
+More than several hours of sleep may require significant margins.
+It can be a good idea to add an external crystal to the conductor or sync it using NTP if you do want the network to not drift as a whole._

 ### Awake time
 _-> Seconds awake if not extended_

 This is how many seconds the server is awake if not asked to extend its time awake.
-This is common, for example to be able to answer incoming requests, connecting to cellular networks and sending data and so forth.
+This is meant to be the time needed to answer incoming requests.
+Note that connecting to cellular networks and sending data and so forth is very dynamic, and it handled by these mechanisms themselves asking for extensions.
+_The maximum time that can be asked for is however twice that of the awake time._

+### Server margin
+_-> Server margin, to have time to start up_

+This causes the server to wake a short time before the sleep cycle starts to be available for clients.

+## Conductor client

+The client library makes it possible for the client to care very little about the sleep cycle.
+It will just magically always wake up at the same time as the rest of the network.

+### Enable the conductor client
+_-> Enable the conductor client_

+This makes the conductor client library available.
+After the client is done what it was supposed to do during this wake cycle, it calls the `robusto_conductor_client_give_control(robusto_peer_t *peer)`` function to yield control to the conductor server.

+### Conductor MAC address
+_-> "The MAC-address of the conductor, a 6-byte hex value"_

+This is the MAC-address of the conductor
+Write it as a large hexadecimal number, for example 0x01AB11BB12BC (6*8 bits)

+### Conductor I2C address
+_-> "The I2C-address of the conductor"_

+This is the I2C address of the conductor.

+### Retry delay
+_-> "Retry delay"_

+How long to wait before we try to reconnect to the conductor if we fail connecting.
+If we fail connecting to the Conductor, it is likely that we have lost sync.

+This should be significantly shorter than the awake time of the Conductor as we might not catch it when it's awake otherwise.

+_Note that if the sleep cycle is long, for example five hours, it will that long to do so, which may require a lot of energy, so it is important to have too narrow margins for the conductor awake time_

+### Wake-up margin
+_-> "Wake-up margin in seconds"_

+Wait a little extra to wake up to get into the queue when having many clients.
+As there are no routers or other collision avoidance features in these kind of networks.
+If there are lots of clients sending at the same time, the network may be congested by a lot of clients retrying to send, and receipts may be lost or data sent twice.
+Effectively, this means that about one client per second can report to the conductor.
+While this might not seem very fast, it will (almost) guarantee that we don't get cascading errors.

+# Appendices

+## Precision

+In early versions the precision of the conductor was milliseconds, but this was changed into seconds as:
+* The precision on MCU timers is quite poor, settings in milliseconds will just elicit an overconfidence in the timing.
+* Constantly having to handle large values, like 360000 for an hour is cumbersome and easy to foul up. _Just did it there and you missed it._
+* The general time format (`Time_t`) is in seconds.
+The conductor and clients may want to make decisions on perhaps only taking a photo each day at noon or at any other time that meets a time criteria.
+* Such precision is perhaps also a different use case, were an MCU perhaps wakes every 500 ms to check some state or make some measurement.

+Note that if it becomes standard with high-precision TCXOs (Temperature compensated crystal oscillator) or similar on MCUs, it is possible that decimals are added to the timing.

+## Use cases

+As:
+* The main purpose of the Conductor is not split second precision
+* Networking and boot up times are inherently

+Suitable use cases are:
+* Monitoring of levels
+  * Battery, temperatures, humidity
+* Reporting of information
+  * Connecting to UMTS network and sending data

+Not suitable for:
+* Alarms
+  * Before the below mentioned ULP development, it will react too slowly to events.
+After that though, if will be pretty great actually.
+* Very short sleep cycles
+  * Syncing a network and the start-up times of the peers has too many unknowns to be that precise.

+## Future developments

+* ULP(or similar functionality) usage
+  * Wake up integration (I2C/GPIO)
+    * If it can wake on network event, it can be the perfect center of an alarm system that can be aler
+    * To elegantly wake on external events and not mix up the sleep cycle timing, making it smoother to combine with security and intrusion alarm features.
+  * Wired network checks
+    * Like having clients checking in on I2c once every minute to make sure no wires have been burnt or shorted.
+    * Waking up on failures and reporting them.

+* Fractional timing precision<br/>_Currently MCUs are very imprecise, though._
+* Clients having much shorter sleep cycles than the network at large
+  * Currently, a user would have to build its own functionality to be able to keep track of the network sleep cycle while having a more frequent local sleep cycle.
+  * A solution would have to be able to hold off the local cycle if close to reporting in during the network wake period.